 Goodwill is one of the biggest thrift store chains in the United States.
 Its mission is to provide jobs to individuals who would otherwise struggle to find work.
 Most Goodwill stores offer free donation pickup services, especially for larger items.

-According to the Goodwill website, 81% of people in the United States live within ten miles of a Goodwill location.
-Even though it’s a national chain, each Goodwill operates independently and has its own policies.
-Some Goodwill stores may not accept furniture donations or have strict rules about what furniture you can donate, so contact your local store to ask about policies.
+Although it’s a national chain, each Goodwill store operates independently and has its own unique policies.
+Some Goodwill stores may not accept furniture donations or have strict rules about what furniture you can donate, so it’s best to contact your local store to ask about its policies.

 The Salvation Army is a religious organization that provides various resources for individuals, including disaster relief, temporary housing, social work, advocacy, and more.

-The Salvation Army often accepts large appliances as well as furniture.
-You can drop furniture off at a Salvation Army or schedule a pickup at your home.
-Call ahead to confirm that your location will take your items before dropping them off; every store may have its own policies.
+The Salvation Army often accepts large appliances and furniture.
+You can drop off furniture at a Salvation Army location or schedule a pickup at your home.
+Call ahead to confirm that your location will take your items before dropping them off, as stores may have their own policies.

 Habitat for Humanity